LouiseSteward/learn/well-women/text/quiz-02.md

 	-	Jaundice
 9. Progestogen-only oral contraceptives:
 	-	Are taken for 21 days followed by a break of 7 days
-	+	Are suitable for breastfeeding mothers as they do not suppress lactation
+	+	Are suitable for breastfeeding mothers as they have little effect on lactation
 	-	Are recommended for women who are not able to take medication reliably every day
 	-	Should not be used as they are not a reliable form of contraception
 10. Injectable contraceptives: